tidyverse/dbplyr/revdep/problems.md

     Quitting from lines 47-53 [unnamed-chunk-5] (a01_Single_event_of_interest.Rmd)
     Error: processing vignette 'a01_Single_event_of_interest.Rmd' failed with diagnostics:
-    No known translation
+    No known SQL translation
     --- failed re-building ‘a01_Single_event_of_interest.Rmd’

     Warning: Connection is garbage-collected, use dbDisconnect() to avoid this.
     ...
-    No known translation
+    No known SQL translation
     --- failed re-building ‘a02_Competing_risk_survival.Rmd’

     Warning: Connection is garbage-collected, use dbDisconnect() to avoid this.